-During the 2016-2017 winter, the center provided safe shelter to an average of 20 men, women, and children each night during severe winter weather.
+During the winter, the center provides safe shelter to an average of 15 men, women, and children each night during severe winter weather.

-During each evening the Center is open, a two-member team, preferably a male and female, will staff the facility for a shift.
-Each evening will have three shifts: 5:30 p.m. to 10:30 p.m.; 10:30 p.m. to 4:30 a.m.; and 4:30 a.m. to 8 a.m.
+During each evening the Center is open, a two-member team, preferably a male and female, staffs the facility for a shift.
+Each evening has three shifts: 5:30 p.m. to 10:30 p.m.; 10:30 p.m. to 4:30 a.m.; and 4:30 a.m. to 8 a.m.
 Each volunteer will be on call for a week-long assignment.
 Light evening and morning meals will be provided for the Center’s visitors.
-Volunteers must be at least 18 years of age.

 Contact the Community Kitchen at 270-575-3400 if you would like to donate.
 For more information, visit Community Kitchen.